Parkinson’s disease is named after Dr James Parkinson, who published An Essay on the Shaking Palsy in London in 1817.

 - shaking or tremor

 Parkinson’s is a progressive and potentially incapacitating condition.
 Fortunately this is usually a slow process, allowing individuals and their families to plan for the future.
 There is currently no cure or treatment to slow its progression, but medication, therapies and surgery can help to control its symptoms.

 Parkinson’s need not be a sentence to inactivity, and does not usually prevent the activities of daily life.
 People with Parkinson’s can, with support, maintain a useful and enjoyable lifestyle.

-More information is available in a series of fact sheets on the Parkinson’s Victoria website.
+Check in particular the series of Information Sheets on the Parkinson’s Australia website.